 Preschool & Under

 Currently, our youngest children, preschool and under, meet in the toddler church room during this hour.
 There they are able to play, sing, color, wiggle, and read together a brief story from the Bible.
-Parents may drop off their child at 9:30 and are asked to retrieve them after adult Sunday School ends unless they are staying for toddler church time during the service.
+Parents may drop off their child at 9:30 and are asked to retrieve them after adult Sunday School ends at 10:15 unless the children are staying for toddler church time during the service.

 Children in grades K-2 meet with our teachers, Meredith Brown and Penni Holt.
 During the 2017-2018 school year, these children are using the Jesus Storybook Bible curriculum to learn how the entire Bible tells one story about Jesus.